 Is there a limit on how much can be transferred?

-It is worth noting that in 2017 an Overseas Tax Charge was introduced by the UK Government which has in turn, reduced the number of QROPS transfers taking place.
+If you’re still considering a QROPS it’s also worth noting that in 2017 an Overseas Tax Charge was introduced by the UK Government.
+This has reduced the number of QROPS transfers taking place.
 The charge, which is levied at 25% of the total pension pot, applies unless you and the QROPS meet certain conditions in terms of residency and jurisdiction.
 More details are included in the Conditions before transferring section below.

 Transferring a pension to a QROPS is a significant decision and it is always sensible to carefully consider your options and seek advice from an expert.